pmboutet/fr-template-build/README.md

                   3:
                      task: load_dataset

-   - Run the command cci flow run dev_org --org dev (cci flow run qa_org --org qa), the data will be loaded in the new scratch org!
+   - I you are creating a new Scratch Org: Run the command cci flow run dev_org --org dev (cci flow run qa_org --org qa), the data will be loaded in the new scratch org!
+   - I you want to add data in an existing Scratch Org: Run the command cci task run load_dataset --org dev(qa) -> (scratch org name), the data will be loaded in the specified scratch org!